 The Liquor Commission determines, or reviews complex liquor licensing matters, including complaints, awarding of costs, and provides policy advice relating to liquor control.
 The Liquor Commission Rules regulate the practice and procedure of the Liquor

 Commission and matters that are related and subject to the Regulations.

 DLGSC inspectors (under delegation from the DLL) and officers from the Western Australian Police Force manage the compliance and enforcement of liquor laws across Western Australia.

 Major liquor reforms in 2006 and 2018 saw the introduction of small bars in WA and an increased focus on tourism-friendly culture.
-In February 2021, the Premier committed to:
+In February 2021, the former Premier committed to:

 continue this program of reform by undertaking consultation with the hospitality industry and other stakeholders to inform further amendments to the Liquor Control Act.
 A range of potential improvements will be considered, including a simpler